 - 1) Expands existing law that governs instances in which a county counsel or district attorney would have a conflict of interest in representing a county assessor or a county sheriff, by requiring, upon request of a county auditor-controller, a board of supervisors to contract with and employ legal counsel to assist the auditor-controller in the performance of his or her duties in any case where the county counsel or the district attorney would have a conflict of interest in representing the auditor-controller. - 2) Allows a county auditor-controller to initiate an ex parte proceeding before the presiding judge of the superior court, after giving notice to the county counsel or the district attorney, in the event that the board of supervisors does not concur with the auditor-controller that a conflict of interest exists.
-The county counsel or district attorney may file an affidavit in the proceeding in opposition to, or in support of, the auditor-controller's position. - 3) Requires a presiding superior court judge that determines in any ex parte proceeding that a conflict actually exists to also rule whether representation by the county counsel or district attorney through the creation of an "ethical wall" is appropriate, if requested by one of the parties.
-The factors to be considered in this determination of whether an "ethical wall" should be created are: equal representation; level of support; access to resources; zealous representation; or, any other consideration that relates to proper representation. - 4) Requires the auditor-controller's office to pay its own legal costs and all costs incurred in the action by the opposing party if a court determines that the action brought by the auditor-controller is frivolous and in bad faith, as specified. - 5) Requires a board of supervisors to immediately employ legal counsel to assist the auditorcontroller if the presiding judge determines that a conflict of interest does exist, and that representation by the county counsel or district attorney through the creation of an ethical wall is inappropriate. - 6) Defines "conflict of interest" to mean a conflict of interest as defined in Rule 3-310 of the Rules of Professional Conduct of the State Bar of California, as construed for public attorneys. - 7) Provides that these provisions also apply to any matter brought after an auditor-controller leaves office if the matter giving rise to the need for independent legal counsel was within the
+The county counsel or district attorney may file an affidavit in the proceeding in opposition to, or in support of, the auditor-controller's position. - 3) Requires a presiding superior court judge that determines in any ex parte proceeding that a conflict actually exists to also rule on whether representation by the county counsel or district attorney through the creation of an "ethical wall" is appropriate, if requested by one of the parties.
+The factors to be considered in this determination of whether an "ethical wall" should be created are: equal representation; level of support; access to resources; zealous representation; or, any other consideration that relates to proper representation. - 4) Requires the auditor-controller's office to pay its own legal costs and all costs incurred in the action by the opposing party if a court determines that the action brought by the auditor-controller is frivolous and in bad faith, as specified. - 5) Requires a board of supervisors to immediately employ legal counsel to assist the auditorcontroller if the presiding judge determines that a conflict of interest does exist, and that representation by the county counsel or district attorney through the creation of an ethical wall is inappropriate. - 6) Requires legal counsel employed to assist an assessor, an auditor-controller or a sheriff to be selected by the presiding judge, who must consider the counsel compensation rates prevailing in the county for similar work, and allows an assessor, an auditor-controller, a sheriff, or the board of supervisors to recommend specific legal counsel to the judge. - 7) Defines "conflict of interest" to mean a conflict of interest as defined in Rule 3-310 of the Rules of Professional Conduct of the State Bar of California, as construed for public attorneys.

-- scope of the duties of the auditor-controller while in office, and the auditor-controller would have been authorized under this bill to request the appointment of independent legal counsel. - 8) Provides that, if the Commission on State Mandates determines that this bill contains costs mandated by the state, reimbursement to local agencies and school districts for those costs shall be made pursuant to current law governing state mandated local costs
+- 8) Provides that these provisions also apply to any matter brought after an auditor-controller leaves office if the matter giving rise to the need for independent legal counsel was within the scope of the duties of the auditor-controller while in office, and the auditor-controller would have been authorized under this bill to request the appointment of independent legal counsel. - 9) Provides that, if the Commission on State Mandates determines that this bill contains costs mandated by the state, reimbursement to local agencies and school districts for those costs shall be made pursuant to current law governing state mandated local costs.